ibexa/documentation-developer/docs/guide/permissions.md

 To take effect, a Role must be assigned to a User or User Group.
 Every User or User Group can have many roles.
 A User can also belong to many groups, for example, Administrators, Editors, Subscribers.

 Best practice is to avoid assigning Roles to Users directly; instead, make sure you model your content (types, structure, sections, etc.) in a way that can be reflected in generic roles.
 Besides being much easier to manage and keep on top of security-wise, this also makes sure your system performs best.
 The more Role assignments and complex Policies you add for a given User, the more complex the search/load queries powering the whole CMS will be, as they always take permissions into account.

+### Use Cases

+Here are a few examples of sets of Policies you can use to get some common permission configurations.

+#### Enter back end interface

+To allow the User to enter the Back Office interface and view all content, you need to set the following Policies:

+- `user/login`
+- `content/read`
+- `content/versionread`
+- `section/view`
+- `content/reverserelatedlist`

+These Policies will be necessary for all other cases below that require access to the content structure.

+#### Create and publish content

+To create and publish content, the user must additionally have the following Policies:

+- `content/create`
+- `content/edit`
+- `content/publish`

+This also lets the user copy and move content, as well as add new Locations to a Content item (but not remove them!).

+#### Create content without publishing

+This option can be used together with eZ Enterprise's content review options.
+Using the following Policies, the User is able to create content, but can't publish it; instead, they must send it for review to another User with proper permissions (for example, senior editor, proofreader, etc.).

+- `content/create`
+- `content/edit`

+Note that without eZ Enterprise this setup should not be used, as it will not allow the User to continue working with their content.

+#### Restrict editing to part of the tree

+If you want to let the User create or edit content, but only in one part of the content tree, you need to use Limitations.
+Three Limitations that could be used here are `Section` Limitation, `Location` Limitation and `Subtree of Location` Limitation.

+Let's assume you have two Folders under your Home: Blog and Articles.
+You can let a User create content for the blogs, but not in Articles by adding a `Subtree of Location` Limitation on the Blog Content item.
+This will allow the User to publish content anywhere under this Location in the structure.

+A `Section` Limitation can be used similarly, but a Section does not have to belong to the same Subtree of Location in the content structure, any Locations can be assigned to it.

+If you add a `Location` Limitation and point to the same Location, the User will be able to publish content directly under the selected Location, but not anywhere deeper in its Subtree of Location.

+Note that when a Policy has more than one Limitation, all of them have to apply, or the Policy will not work.
+For example, a `Location` Limitation on Location `1/2` and `Subtree of Location` Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
+If you want to combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.

+#### Multi-file upload

+Creating content through multi-file upload is treated in the same way as regular creation.
+To enable upload, you need you set the following permissions:

+- `content/create`
+- `content/read`
+- `content/publish`

+You can control what Content items can be uploaded and where using Limitations on the `content/create` and `content/publish` Policies.

+A Location Limitation limits uploading to a specific Location in the tree.
+A Content Type Limitation controls the Content Types that are allowed.
+For example, you can set the Location Limitation on a **Pictures** Folder, and add a Content Type Limitation which only allows Content items of type **Image**.
+This ensures that only files of type `image` can be uploaded, and only to the **Pictures** Folder.

+#### Manage Locations

+To add a new Location to a Content item, the Policies required for publishing content are enough.
+To allow the User to remove a Location, you need to grant them the following Policies:

+- `content/remove`
+- `content/manage_locations`

+Hiding and revealing Location requires one more Policy: `content/hide`.

+#### Removing content

+To send content to trash, the User needs to have the `content/remove` Policy.

+To remove an archived version of content, the User must have the `content/versionremove` Policy.

+Further manipulation of trash requires the `content/restore` Policy to restore items from trash, and `content/cleantrash` to completely delete all content from the trash.

+#### Registering Users

+To allow anonymous users to register through the `/register` route, you need to grant the `user/register` Policy to the Anonymous User Group.

+#### Admin

+To access the Admin in the Back Office the User must have the `setup/administrate` Policy.
+This will allow the User to view the Languages and Content Types.

+Additional Policies are needed for each section of the Admin.

+##### System Information

+- `setup/system_info` to view the System Information tab

+##### Sections

+- `section/view` to see and access the Section list
+- `section/edit` to add and edit Sections
+- `section/assign` to assign Sections to content

+##### Languages

+- `content/translations` to add and edit languages

+##### Content Types/action

+- `Content Type/create`, `Content Type/update`, `Content Type/delete` to add, modify and remove Content Types

+##### Object States

+- `state/administrate` to view a list of Object States, add and edit them
+- `state/assign` to assign Objects States to Content

+##### Roles

+- `role/read` to view the list of Roles in Admin
+- `role/create`, `role/update`, `role/assign` and `role/delete` to manage Roles

+##### Users

+- `content/view` to view the list of Users

+Users are treated like other content, so to create and modify them the User needs to have the same permissions as for managing other Content items.

+!!! enterprise

+    #### Editorial workflows

+    You can control which stages in an editorial workflow the user can work with.

+    Do this by adding the `WorkflowStageLimitation` to `content` Policies such as `content/edit` or `content/publish`.

+    You can also control which transitions the user can pass content through.
+    Do this by using the `workflow/change_stage` Policy together with the `WorkflowTransitionLimitation`.

+    For example, to enable the user to edit only content in the "Design" stage and to pass it after creating design to the "Proofread stage", use following permissions:

+    - `content/edit` with `WorkflowStageLimitation` set to "Design".
+    - `workflow/change_stage` with `WorkflowTransitionLimitation` set to `to_proofreading`

 ## Available Policies